citizenfx/fivem-docs/content/docs/server-manual/server-commands.md

 It is possible to bypass the pool size limitations for development purposes.
 In this case the pool size validation will be skipped.
 In order to do so you need to set `moo` [convar](/docs/scripting-reference/convars/#standard-convars) to `31337` independently on server and client side:

 - Add `set moo 31337` to your server config.
-- Add `+set moo 31337` flag when running your client.
+- Add the `+set moo 31337` flag when running your client.
 Similarly to how it's done to turn on [the developer mode](/docs/client-manual/console-commands/#developer-commands).

 {{% alert color="warning" %}}
 This is for development and debugging purposes only.
 Never use it to bypass limitations for your production environment.
 If you set pool sizes outside of supported limits - you are on your own.
-If you believe that the limits should be adjusted - reach out to Cfx team by opening a github issue requesting the limit increased with a reason why.
+If you believe that the limits should be adjusted - reach out to the Cfx team by opening a github issue requesting the limit increased with a reason why.
 {{% /alert %}}

 ## Access control commands